 Ham Radio can save you in an emergency

-Earlier this year Amateur radio operator Bob Williams, N7ODM, of Bozeman, Montana, heard a faint Morse code signal.
-The transmission was coming from Glenn Russell Ruby Jr, W7AU, who had just broken his leg in the wilderness.
+One day while scanning the Ham Bands, amateur radio operator Bob Williams, N7ODM, of Bozeman, Montana, heard a faint Morse code signal.
+The transmission was coming from Glenn Russell Ruby Jr, W7AU, who had just broken his leg out in the wilderness.
 Glen was using a portable radio and Morse code to send out a call for help.
-Although the signal was very week, Bob was able to pick up Glen’s call for help.
+Although the signal was very weak, Bob was able to pick up Glen’s call for help.

-Injured with a broken leg, Glen was able to get out his exact GPS coordinates, and detailed information on his physical condition.
-He was able to tell Bob who to contact for emergency assistance.
+Injured with a broken leg, Glen was able to get out his exact GPS coordinates and detailed information on his physical condition.
+He was able to tell Bob who to contact for emergency assistance, which Bob then quickly did.

 The whole thing started when Glen slipped on a wet rock and broke his leg while hiking in the high Cascades of Western Washington.
-Once injured Glen’s instincts to survive took over, before even calling for help, he set up his tent, got into some warm clothes, had a snack, and strung up a wire antenna.
+Once injured, Glen’s instincts to survive took over.
+Before even calling for help, he set up his tent, got into some warm clothes, had a snack, and then strung up a wire antenna.

 Glen then fired up his Ham Radio and put out his call for help.
 Thanks to his radio, rescue crews were able to locate and rescue Glen.